 There are a couple of options how to hike to Grosser Mythen: you can start right in Schwyz, so then hike will be around 7 kilometers: 2-3 hours depending on your speed OR you can start right in Holzegg (cable car station and you can get there by car) and the hike will be just under 2 kilometers.

 Let us have a look at the hike from Holzegg to Grosser Mythen.

 As you can see, the hike is pretty short, but if you do it both ways, it is going to be around 2 hours, so still very good exercising opportunity.

 From the starting point, the hike goes straight up: it is mostly rocky and you will gain almost 500 meters in elevation.

 What would you need for such a hike?
 It is not long, but pretty steep and rocky: so take very good robust hiking shoes, at least 1 liter of water for each, extra clothes (Goretex jacket), and hiking poles (if you like hiking with them).
 Keep it light.
 The hike is short, but steep, no need to take a backpack full of unnecessary things.

 The views from the top are very beautiful: you see Schwyz and the whole Lauerzersee and Vierwaldstättersee (two big lakes).

 As well, as I have stated before, you can check out the restaurant there and have your lunch.
 The restaurant sits at 1898 meters elevation.
 You can find what they offer right here: Mythen Grosser Restaurant.
 They accept just cash, so have some money with you 🙂

-I must mention that there’s much more hiking opportunities if you feel hungry for more, check it out all here: Schwyz hiking.
+I must mention that there are much more hiking opportunities if you feel hungry for more, check it out all here: Schwyz hiking.